-PHY 320 History of Physics (3) il (even-numbered years).
-Comprehensive discussion of chronological development of concepts in classical and modern physics.
-Prerequisite: PHY 312.
-PHY 410 Selected Topics in Physics (3) I, II (odd numbered years).
-Presentation of one of the following topics: 01mathematical physics; 02-classical mechanics; 03-thermodynamics; 04-electricity and magnetism; 05-optics; 06-quantum mechanics; 07-astrophysics; 08-solid state physics; 09-nuclear and particle physics.
+PHY 410 Selected Topics in Physics (3) F, Sp (odd numbered years).
+Presentation of one of the following topics: 01-mathematical physics; 02-classical mechanics; 03-thermodynamics; 04-electricity and magnetism; 05-optics; 06-quantum mechanics; 07-astrophysics; 08-solid state physics; 09-nuclear and particle physics.
 Three hours lecture.
 Prerequisites: PHY 312, MAT 317, and departmental approval.
 (Course may be repeated for credit, topic may not be repeated for credit.)

-PHY 465 Physics Teaching: Methods and Materials (2) (even-numbered years).
+PHY 465 Physics Teaching: Methods and Materials (2) F (even-numbered years).
 Techniques, materials, and equipment used in teaching physics in secondary schools.
 Prerequisite: PHY 312.

-PHY 470 Research Seminar in Physics (1-3) i, ii.
+PHY 470 Research Seminar in Physics (1-3) F, Sp.
 Student presentation of the results of investigative research in physics.
 Prerequisite: PHY 312 and departmental approval.
 (May be repeated for credit, maximum of three credits.)